lucashco/JS-data-structure/README.md

 ## Circular Queues

 A circular queue is the extended version of a regular queue where the last element is connected to the first element.
 Thus forming a circle-like structure.

+## Linked Lists

+Linked lists are fundamental data structures that consist of nodes, each containing a value and a reference (or link) to the next node in the sequence.
+Linked lists are useful for implementing data structures like stacks and queues.
+In JavaScript, you can create a simple linked list using objects.
+Linked lists are particularly helpful when dealing with data that needs frequent insertions or deletions.